Can You wash and Reuse Disposable Gloves? (1:05)

 What If I Get a COVID-19 Test & It Comes Out Negative?

-For example: Imagine you are sick with all of the classic symptoms of COVID-19 (fever, cough, and shortness of breath).
-Imagine you were also recently in contact with somebody else who knows they have COVID-19.
+For example: Imagine you are (or were) sick with all of the classic symptoms of COVID-19 (fever, cough, and shortness of breath).
+Imagine you were also recently in contact with somebody else who knows they had COVID-19.
 For you, since your history and symptoms are classic for COVID-19, your pretest probability of having the disease is high.
 So, even if your test comes back negative, since your pretest probability was so high, it might be appropriate to assume this is a false negative result.